Learning Disabilities

 Watch these films to find out how great annual health checks and health actions plans are helping Charlotte and Harshi to keep healthy and stay well.

-The Easy read newsletter tell you about what the NHS are doing to make the NHS better for people with a learning disability, autism or both.
+NHS England read newsletters tell you about what they are doing to make the NHS better for people with a learning disability and autistic people.

 Easy Read Image